micaelpreis/terminal-configuration/README.md

 Now when you start a new window, you will have a beautiful and intuitive Terminal.

+**Note:** If you want to change the way prompt is configured, you can check the step 7 of this tutorial.

 ### 4. Shortcuts

 Adding shortcuts is something relatively simple and easy to do.
 They follow a simple pattern: